Brennan-Clinch/Project2/Social Media Analysis.md

 Mean and Standard deviation of average word length

-From the summary, it appears the mean of average word length for the Lifestyle channel was 4.63 and the standard deviation was 0.43.
+From the summary, it appears the mean of average word length for the Social Media channel was 4.63 and the standard deviation was 0.43.

 ``` r
 wordSumm2<-trainData %>% group_by(sharecategory) %>%